LewisCM14/ultimate_battleships/README.md

 # ULTIMATE BATTLESHIPS

 Ultimate Battleships is a pure python based mini game deployed to Heroku.
 Allowing the player to enter their own team name before placing their ships on the board.
-Collision and Fitment checks are run as well as input validation.
+Collision and fitment checks are run as well as input validation.

 User feedback is provided throughout with basic AI used to determine the computers attacks during the game play, with a life counter being utilized to signal game end, the option to play again or quit is presented at this point.